Three ways that businesses can support LGBT+ people after Pride Month

 Have you considered creating an LGBT+ staff network?
 Or joining up with other small businesses to create one?

 Staff networks provide a safe space for people to have honest conversations about their workplace experiences.
-Ideas on how to improve policies or practices can also benefit the business.
+Ideas that start in these safe spaces can go on to improve policies or practices that can benefit the business and everyone who works there.

 Our flag means?